onepoint-tech/dca-prep-guide/Domain_6_Storage_and_Volumes/Summarize_how_an_application_is_composed_of_layers_and_where_those_layers_reside_on_the_filesystem.md

 ### Official Docker Documentation
 [About images, containers, and storage drivers](https://docs.docker.com/engine/userguide/storagedriver/imagesandcontainers/)

+- image layers are R/O
+- container layer is R/W
+- All containers based on the same image share the same images layers
+- copy-on-write (CoW) strategy : when a container modify a file for the first time this file is copy from the image layer before update

 ## Part 2: where those layers reside on the filesystem